 Taking the helm of the Royal Northern Sinfonia as Principle Conductor in 2002, he sculpted it into one of England’s leading orchestras during his term ending in 2014.
 As Conductor Laureate he will stay closely connected to the orchestra in the future.
 A number of recordings document his exceedingly prolific work with the orchestra.
 Between 2012 and 2015 he held the position of Principal Conductor of the Orchester de Chambre de Paris.
 An album published by ECM with works by Schumann documents the artistic collaboration.

 Thomas Zehetmair is both a sought-after soloist and conductor among leading international orchestras worldwide.
-He is Artistic Partner at the Saint Paul Chamber Orchestra in the USA and also maintains close ties with the Stavanger Symphony Orchestra in Norway.
+He is Artistic Partner at the Saint Paul Chamber Orchestra in the USA.
 Furthermore he is the founding member of the Zehetmair Quartett, with which he was awarded the Paul Hindemith Prize by the City of Hanau in November 2014 in recognition of outstanding musical achievement.

 For his far-reaching artistic contributions, Thomas Zehetmair was awarded, among others, the certificate of honour by the Preis der Deutschen Schallplattenkritik as well as the Karl Böhm Interpretation Prize by the federated state of Styria.
 Thomas Zehetmair is an honorary doctor at the University of Music Franz Liszt in Weimar and Newcastle University.

 Please destroy all previously dated material.